evrone/inboxes/README.md

 5. Faye installation is finished.
 If you have any troubles, check the [example app](https://github.com/kirs/inboxes-app/)

-*While testing Inboxes with Faye, don't forget to run it: `rackup faye.ru -s thin -E production`* You can read more about Faye on it's [official page](http://faye.jcoglan.com/).
+*While running Inboxes with Faye, don't forget to run Faye worker it: `rackup faye.ru -s thin -E production`* You can read more about that on it's [official page](http://faye.jcoglan.com/).

 ### Hints